isomerpages/moe-sgs/_parents/School Based Assessment.md

 in our students through their active participation in lessons and engagement on the learning tasks and homework provided daily.
 These will help develop study habits and strengthen positive learning dispositions in them.</p>
-<h3>Preliminary Examination and End-of-Year Examination for Secondary 4 and 5 students</h3>
+<h3>Preliminary Examination for Secondary 4 and 5 students</h3>
 <p>The Preliminary Examination for Secondary 4 and 5 students will be conducted
 in Term 3.</p>
-<p>For 4NA, 4NT SBB and 4NT students, Preliminary Exam will take places from
+<p>For 4NA, 4NT SBB and 4NT students, Preliminary Exam will take place from
 Term 3 Week 6 to 7.</p>
-<p>For 4E/5N and 4NA SBB students, Preliminary Exam will take places from
+<p>For 4E/5N and 4NA SBB students, Preliminary Exam will take place from
 Term 3 Week 8 to Term 4 Week 1.</p>
-<p>Students who are absent from the exams due to illness must submit a medical
-certificate to their Form Teacher upon their return to school.
-A student without a medical certificate will be awarded zero for the missed paper.
-Only medical certificates issued by registered medical practitioners will be accepted.</p>
 <p>The scope and schedule for the Preliminary Examination can be found here:
 <a href="https://for.edu.sg/sgsprelims24" rel="noopener noreferrer nofollow" target="_blank">https://for.edu.sg/sgsprelims24</a>
 </p>
-<h3>Sec 1 to 5 WA2</h3>
-<p>In Term 2, WA will take place in the form of Performance Tasks or short
-tests across the different subjects.
-Respective subject teachers will inform students of the necessary details.</p>
-<p>For Sec 1 to 3 students, WA2 will take place from Week 4 to Week 8 (
-<a href="https://docs.google.com/spreadsheets/d/16H4YsT0G19TQzKfRjtcnL2EBtKkEDTFBoUhPWMpoF6A/edit#gid=0" rel="noopener noreferrer nofollow" target="_blank">Link to Scope &amp; Schedule</a>)</p>
-<p>For Sec 4/5 students, WA2 will be scheduled from 23 to 30 April (<a href="https://docs.google.com/spreadsheets/d/1xivlEJhMD31QpIWgNHzPYOQmpbeN3BJ5TWIlXSPs9UY/edit#gid=1027951159" rel="noopener noreferrer nofollow" target="_blank">Link to Scope &amp; Schedule</a>)</p>
 <h3>Students Absent from WA/Examinations</h3>
 <p>Students who are absent from the tests due to illness must submit a medical
 certificate to his/her Form Teacher, upon his/her return to school.
 A student